 ASEAN Plus Three.
 The consultative group, which was initiated in 1997, brings together ASEAN’s ten members, China, Japan, and South Korea.

 East Asia Summit.
 First held in 2005, the summit seeks to promote security and prosperity and is often attended by the heads of state of ASEAN members, Australia, China, India, Japan, New Zealand, Russia, South Korea, and the United States.
 “The summit remains the only opportunity for the president of the United States to sit down and collectively engage his Asia-Pacific counterparts on the main political and security issues of the day,” wrote the U.S. Institute of Peace’s Vikram Singh and the Brookings Institution’s Lindsey Ford.
-However, U.S. President Donald J. Trump has never attended an East Asia Summit, sending relatively low-ranking officials instead.
+However, U.S. President Donald J. Trump has never attended an East Asia Summit.

 Despite these diplomatic forums, disagreements over security issues continue to challenge ASEAN’s unity.
 The group’s most glaring issue has been finding a joint response to the rise of China.
 “China’s re-emergence as the major power in the East Asia region is not only likely to transform Southeast Asia’s relations with China, but also perhaps the internal relations of ASEAN itself,” wrote Mark Beeson, an Australian professor who specializes in the region, in 2016.

-Maritime disputes in the South China Sea have been the biggest irritant.
+Maritime disputes in the South China Sea have been among the biggest irritants.
 Brunei, Indonesia, Malaysia, the Philippines, and Vietnam claim features in waters contested with China.
 For those countries, China’s moves to reclaim land and build artificial islands are seen as violations of their national sovereignty.
+In response, some have invested in modernizing their militaries.
 For other ASEAN members, tensions in the South China Sea are geographically distant and not a priority.
 A few, such as Cambodia, even tend to support China’s claims.
 In 2002, ASEAN and China signed the nonbinding Declaration of Conduct of Parties in the South China Sea.
 Efforts to make it a legally binding code of conduct have regained momentum in recent years, with Beijing voicing support for reaching an agreement by 2022.
-At the same time, a number of claimants have appealed for greater U.S. support.
-The United States has responded by continuing military cooperation with ASEAN members, including the Philippines and Vietnam, and increasing its maritime presence to enforce freedom of navigation in international waters.
-Southeast Asian nations have also invested in modernizing their militaries.

 ASEAN members have been divided over their ties to China and to the United States.
 The region is in need of investment, trade, and infrastructure development, and China has moved to fill these needs.
 But ASEAN members are anxious about becoming economically dependent on China; in turn, these nations “look to the United States to hedge,” says CSIS’s Hiebert.

 The United States is ASEAN’s fourth-largest trading partner in terms of goods, trailing China, the European Union, and Japan.
-Merchandise trade between the two sides reached more than $271 billion in 2018.
+Merchandise trade between the two sides reached more than $292 billion in 2019.
 The United States has launched subregional and bilateral initiatives to boost ties, including the Lower Mekong Initiative, which aims to deepen cooperation between the United States and ASEAN members Cambodia, Laos, Myanmar, Thailand, and Vietnam on issues related to the environment, health, education, and infrastructure development.
 Four ASEAN members—Brunei, Malaysia, Singapore, and Vietnam—signed the Comprehensive and Progressive Agreement for Trans-Pacific Partnership, formerly known as the TPP, a free trade agreement that the United States helped negotiate.
 However, Washington’s withdrawal from the TPP shortly after Trump took office in 2017 set back broader U.S. efforts to demonstrate commitment to the region’s growing trade integration.
+The United States is not part of the RCEP trade deal.

 The Barack Obama administration, as part of its so-called “pivot” or “rebalance” to Asia, increased U.S. participation in activities with ASEAN.
 It sent senior officials, including President Obama, to ASEAN summits, named the first resident ambassador to ASEAN, joined the Treaty of Amity and Cooperation, and established an annual U.S.-ASEAN summit.
 The United States and ASEAN elevated their relationship to a strategic partnership in November 2015, and the following year they held the first U.S.-ASEAN leaders’ summit.